Automattic/jetpack/projects/plugins/jetpack/readme.txt

 * Get detailed insights on the referrers that bring traffic to your site.
 * Discover what countries your visitors are coming from.
 * Measure link clicks, video plays, and file downloads within your site.

+= PROMOTE YOUR CONTENT EASILY WITH JETPACK BLAZE = Find new fans by promoting your posts and pages across millions of sites in the WordPress.com and Tumblr ad network.

+* Create your ad.
+Choose your audience.
+Set your budget.
+It's that easy.
+* Amplify your reach for just a few dollars.

 = EASY DESIGN TOOLS =